zenorocha/liferay-learn/docs/commerce/2.x/en/promoting-products/creating-a-discount.md

 ## Adding Rules to a Discount

-You can create rules that limit the buyer's discount conditions.
-These rules may be combined as needed to meet your sales and marketing goals.
+You can define rules that specify conditions to be met to qualify for a discount.
 See the [Discount Rules](./introduction-to-discounts.md#discount-rules) section to learn more.

 1. Once the discount has been created, there are 2 tabs: _Detail_, and _Rules_.
 Click on the _Rules_ tab.